Gabeosene/stikr-codex/README.md

 ## Supabase auth event backfill (server pull)

-To capture server-side sign-ins and sign-outs alongside the client/edge `public.auth_events`, run the SQL in [`supabase_events_setup.sql`](./supabase_events_setup.sql) using the SQL editor in the Supabase dashboard (or any SQL client authenticated with the service role key).
+To capture server-side sign-ins and sign-outs alongside the client/edge `public.auth_events`, run the migration [`supabase/migrations/20250108151500_events.sql`](./supabase/migrations/20250108151500_events.sql) using the SQL editor in the Supabase dashboard (or any SQL client authenticated with the service role key).

 This script will: